 (b) The survivors of the Grenfell Tower tragedy and their families;

 (c) Local residents affected by the Grenfell Tower tragedy.

 NB: involvement as a core participant or witness will ultimately be a decision for the Chair.

 Funding at public expense may also be available to other core participants or witnesses.
-In these cases, the Chair will take into account the circumstances of the applicant and awards will generally not be made for those who otherwise would have the means to access representation, e.g. through membership of a professional body.
+In these cases, the Chairman will take into account the circumstances of the applicant and awards will generally not be made to those who otherwise would have the means to access representation, e.g. through membership of a professional body.

 The Legal Funding Protocol provides more information on eligibility for legal representation at public expense.

 At the opening of the Inquiry, the Chairman outlined the two Phases of the Inquiry.